California Lawyers Helping Victims of Motor Vehicle Collisions

 Hire a Motorcycle Accident Attorney in California

 Accidents are dangerous for both the driver and the motorcycle passengers involved.
 If you are an injured motorcycle passenger in the California area, you should hire a knowledgeable Folsom personal injury attorney.
-At Travis G. Black & Associates, our principal formerly worked in both law enforcement and insurance, and he may be able to use insights from past employment to work for you.
+At Travis G. Black, Inc., our principal formerly worked in both law enforcement and insurance, and he may be able to use insights from past employment to work for you.
 We provide skillful legal representation to people injured in motorcycle accidents from our office in Folsom.
-To obtain a free consultation, call Folsom personal injury attorney Travis G. Black & Associates at 916-962-2896 or contact us online.
+To obtain a free consultation, call Folsom personal injury attorney Travis G. Black, Inc. at 916-962-2896 or contact us online.